 All four tasks need to be submitted to Trinity at the same time for final certification.
 However, different course providers will have different schedules for task completion and internal assessment, helping enable flexibility for teachers.
 Contact course providers for details of their assessment schedules.

 All four written tasks have a recommended word count of 750 words (1,000 words maximum) although this does change according to language used.
 See the downloadable assessment rating scale on the main CertPT page for details.

 If a candidate has been entered for English only, all tasks must be completed in English.
 If a candidate has been entered for bilingual assessment, tasks can be in either language, or a mix of both.

 All internal-awarded marks are provisional until validated by Trinity at external moderation.
 On occasion, Trinity may overturn the grade given by a course provider, regrading a piece either higher or lower.
 Your course provider will let you know if this has happened.

 Once a course centre submits your task marks to Trinity, certificates for successful candidates are forwarded to course centres in 4-6 weeks.

 Yes, there is an appeals process for externally moderated work at:

 If you don’t yet have an advanced-level teaching qualification, the DipTESOL provides an excellent route of progression for teachers developing their professional practice.

 The CertPT is at the same level as the final year of an undergraduate degree and is entirely context-based, focusing on what teachers do with teaching resources in their own classrooms.
-This is unlike other qualifications, which focus on teaching a skills and methodology in general.
-The CertPT helps teachers evaluate, adapt, create and use and reflect on the use of teaching resources relevant to their context.
-Master’s degrees at a level higher than the CertPT, are much longer and tend to be more theoretical in content.
+This is unlike other qualifications, which focus on teaching skills and methodology in general.
+The CertPT helps teachers evaluate, adapt, create, use and reflect on the use of teaching resources relevant to their context.
+Master’s degrees, at a level higher than the CertPT, are longer and tend to be more theoretical in content.